alswl/excalidraw-collaboration/README.md

 if you want to release your own excalidraw in public network, you should modify the `docker-compose.yaml` file, Replace the `VITE_APP_HTTP_STORAGE_BACKEND_URL` and `VITE_APP_WS_SERVER_URL` with your own domain.

+## Advanced mode

+### advanced-nginx

+Features:

+- Setup with one domain, and use nginx to proxy the requests to the backend services
+- HTTPS support

 ## Roadmap